nij0004-code/SyncX-Official-Website/ATTRIBUTIONS.md

-All copy right to Sync , and Built by Mr Xeno
+Copy right and design protection at sync